Openskiesfellows/Drone-Build/README.md

 ### Transmitter Configuration
 Transmitter used: Flysky FS-i6
 * Switch on the transmitter by pushing the power button up
+* Long press the ok button to select the menu
-* Click the cancel button to select the menu
+* Click the ok button to navigate the system menu
 * Use the up and down button to navigate
 * use okay button to select
 * Select the model that your going to use on system menu